Nicol: Who the hell is David Agnew?

 Sue: You get to see him naked in one episode.

-The Doctor and Romana are enjoying a drink at a cafe when they experience an unexpected time jump.
+The Doctor and Romana are enjoying some refreshments in a café when they experience an unexpected time jump.

 The Doctor thinks it could be a crack in time.

-Sue: Like the crack from the new series.
+Sue: Like the crack in the new series.
 Spooky, eh?
-Oh, I used to have a Renault 5.
-I loved that car.
+Oh, I used to have a Renault 5… I loved that car.